hrishitchaudhuri/just-use-a-stack-bro/README.md

 # just-use-a-stack-bro
-the stupidest way to evaluate postfix expressions ever.
+the stupidest way to evaluate prefix expressions ever.

 the problem statement: